Corbyncentral/electionmusing/README.md

 <br>
 <a href="http://www.irishnews.com/magazine/2017/01/18/news/bbc-breached-accuracy-with-jeremy-corbyn-shoot-to-kill-comment-891728/">BBC breached accuracy with Jeremy Corbyn shoot-to-kill comment</a> <a href="https://archive.is/2h9mu">(archive)</a>
 <br>
-<a href="http://evolvepolitics.com/bbc-licence-fee-now-simply-charge-spoon-fed-right-wing-propaganda/">The BBC licence fee is now simply a charge to be spoon-fed right-wing propaganda</a>
+<a href="http://evolvepolitics.com/bbc-licence-fee-now-simply-charge-spoon-fed-right-wing-propaganda/">The BBC licence fee is now simply a charge to be spoon-fed right-wing propaganda</a> <a href="https://archive.is/ouLFp">(archive)</a>
 <br>
 <a href="http://voxpoliticalonline.com/2016/08/10/bbc-impartiality-in-tatters-as-report-reveals-corporation-relies-on-tories-for-statistics/">BBC impartiality in tatters as report reveals corporation relies on Tories for statistics</a>
 <br>